sonatype-nexus-community/nexus-repository-r/README.md

 Remember:

-* Use this contributions at the risk tolerance that you have
+* Use this contribution at the risk tolerance that you have
 * Do not file Sonatype support tickets related to R support
 * DO file issues here on GitHub, so that the community can pitch in